Kate Middleton looked sensational at Wednesday’s State Banquet in honour of German President Frank-Walter Steinmeier.

 The 172-year-old tiara carries a clear link to the country being honoured tonight.
 Prince Albert was German, which makes this choice feel like a thoughtful nod to the occasion.

-Kate’s outfit might have held a second hidden link to Germany this evening.
+Kate’s ensemble held a second hidden link to Germany, too—its colour.

-On social media, people suggest the colour choice might be a nod to Prussian blue—the first modern synthetic pigment famously created in Berlin in the early 18th century.
+Firstly, Prussian blue—the first modern synthetic pigment, famously created in Berlin in the early 18th century.
 European painters quickly adopted the pigment as an affordable alternative to ultramarine, made from costly lapis lazuli.

 There’s also the cornflower, Germany’s national flower.
-A blue flower that’s become a symbol of national identity after Queen Louise famously hid her children in a field of cornflowers while fleeing Napoleon’s troops.
+A blue flower that’s become a symbol of national identity after Queen Louise famously hid her children among cornflowers while fleeing Napoleon’s troops.

-Today, shades of blue, often a cornflower shade, feature regularly in German celebrations.
+Today, shades of blue often feature in German celebrations.

 So, a significant colour for Germany.
 And another diplomatic choice for Kate.

-Which probably explains why she wore it earlier in the day, too:
+Which probably explains why she wore blue earlier in the day, too:

 She wasn’t alone:

-It’s very much been the colour of the day:
+It was very much the colour of the day:

-King Charles and Queen Camilla hosted tonight’s banquet in St George’s Hall, which looked particularly magical as the castle has been dressed for Christmas.
+King Charles and Queen Camilla hosted the banquet in St George’s Hall, which looked particularly magical as the castle has been dressed for Christmas.

 At the centre of the hall stood a towering 20-foot Nordmann fir, grown in Windsor Great Park and decorated with over 3,000 green and gold baubles and lights.

-It’s a fitting backdrop for this visit—the Christmas tree tradition was introduced to Britain by Queen Charlotte of Mecklenburg-Strelitz, herself born in Germany, before becoming a national favourite under Queen Victoria, whose (German) husband, Albert, is largely credited with popularising the tradition.
+It’s a fitting backdrop for the state visit—the Christmas tree tradition was introduced to Britain by Queen Charlotte of Mecklenburg-Strelitz, herself born in Germany, before becoming a national favourite under Queen Victoria, whose (of course, German) husband, Albert, is largely credited with popularising the tradition.

 Festive garlands were draped from the balconies running the length of the hall, creating a warm, glowing frame around the long banquet table.
 The effect was classic Windsor Christmas